zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/functions.rst

 function's signature, lines 7 and 8.
 This allows Doxygen to correctly link the comment to the function.

-Lines 13 and 16 contain two comments that won't be included by Doxygen in the documentation.
-Use the brief description or the detailed description inside the comment block to include that information.
+Lines 13 and 16 contain two comments that will not be included by Doxygen in the documentation.
+To include that information, use the brief description or the detailed description inside the comment block.
 Remember that variables must be documented separately.
 See :ref:`variable_documentation` for more details.